nRF24/CircuitPython_nRF24L01/docs/greetings.rst

 This driver depends on:

-* `Adafruit CircuitPython Firmware <https://github.com/adafruit/circuitpython>`_ or the `Adafruit_Blinka library <https://github.com/adafruit/Adafruit_Blinka>`_ for Linux
+* `Adafruit CircuitPython Firmware <https://circuitpython.org/downloads>`_ or the `Adafruit_Blinka library <https://github.com/adafruit/Adafruit_Blinka>`_ for Linux
   SoC boards like Raspberry Pi
 * `Adafruit_CircuitPython_BusDevice
   <https://github.com/adafruit/Adafruit_CircuitPython_BusDevice>`_ (specifically the
-  :py:mod:`~adafruit_bus_device.spi_device`)

-  .. note:: As of CircuitPython 6.2.0-beta1 the adafruit_bus_device library is included
-      with the firmware (the UF2 file).
-However, devices running CircuitPython 6.1.0 or earlier need to have the adafruit_bus_device library installed manually in the CIRCUITPY drive's "lib" folder.
+  :py:mod:`~adafruit_bus_device.spi_device` module)

-      .. tip:: Use CircuitPython 6.2.0 or newer because faster SPI transactions yield faster transmissions.
+  .. tip:: Use CircuitPython v6.3.0 or newer because faster SPI execution yields
+      faster transmissions.

-      The adafruit_bus_device library is installed automatically on Linux when `Installing from PyPI`_.
+The adafruit_bus_device and Adafruit_Blinka libraries are installed automatically on Linux when installing this library.

 Please ensure all dependencies are available on the CircuitPython filesystem.
 This is easily achieved by downloading